MichalSoltysikSOC/SOC-Lab-Tools/README.md

 (5) copies itself to a fixed system location and executes from there to ensure consistent task execution;

-(6) appends a single timestamped entry per execution to a shared log file, providing a simple audit trail of Defender disable operations;
+(6) appends a single timestamped entry on each execution, including executions at system boot, at user logon, and multiple times per day (separate time triggers - effectively hourly), to a shared log file, recording Windows Defender disable operations and providing a simple audit trail;

 (7) displays an informational pop-up notification only on first execution when the scheduled task is created.